GeoLabs/zoo-workshop-ogc-125-member-meeting/README.md

 ## Using [OpenID Connect 1.0](https://openid.net/connect/) to authenticate

-First, you will update the docker-compose.yaml file at the `ZPGIT` directory and add the following content.
+First, you will update the docker-compose.yaml file in the `ZPGIT` directory and add the following content.

 ````
   keycloack: